KeerthiBasavaraj/CRUD-Student_Management/README.md

-This project is built using SpringBoot, Data JPA, MySQL to create a API endpoints and tested the application by using Postman.
+This project is built using SpringBoot, Data JPA, MySQL to create a API endpoints.
 According to the requirements given, I have performed CRUD operations on Student Management.

 SYSTEM REQUIREMENTS